sjbrown/1kfa/mod_guide_player.md

  * use a move to dictate another player's character's action
     - eg, by using mind control magic

-XP cards do not generate XP, Critical Success cards cannot be used to go up levels, and the *defender* gets to say what the result was.
+Secondary effects of cards are not resolved, and the *defender* gets to say what the result was.

 # 30-hour Campaigns: Green rings